Why use a heat pump on an electric car?

 Heat pumps evolve over time

-Thanks to the latest-generation heat pump, heat from the battery and engine during a quick charge is recovered and redistributed to the passenger compartment.
+Thanks to the latest-generation heat pump, the heat from the battery and engine during a quick charge is recovered and redistributed to the passenger compartment.
 In this way, the battery stays at the right temperature.

-Also read: New Mégane E-Tech electric - roadtrip to the heart of innovation - episode 6.
+Read also : New Mégane E-Tech electric - roadtrip to the heart of innovation - episode 6.

 Have your future electric car delivered in the New Year!

-Discover several models of electric vehicles available for quick delivery!
+Discover several models of electric vehicles that can be delivered quickly!

 Get this flash offer